bright/new-www/_posts/2018-08-08-how-my-adventure-with-programming-began.md

  **Do you believe that professionalism in programming means learning all your life?**

 It depends.
 Generally, if we want to develop and be up-to-date with all tech news, the process of learning is something fundamental.
 It is also something what I try to do, and at the same time it is something that keeps me motivated and pleased with my job.
-But I can imagine also a person specialising in some niche legacy technology and makes that his/her market value and competitive edge since no one els wants to do it.
+But I can imagine also a person specialising in some niche legacy technology and makes that his/her market value and competitive edge since no one else wants to do it.
 And I know such stories.

 **What do you value most about working at Bright Inventions?**